italia/daf-kylo/nifi/extensions/processors/daf-prestandardization.md

 # Daf Prestandardization

-The goal of this component is to create
+The goal of this component is to create the methods call plu the need parameters to run the standardization process.

-This components, given a dataset name:
+The process is composed by 4 steps:

-1. retrieves the list of the transformationSteps to apply from  `Operational.ingestion_pipeline`
+1. to retrieve the list of the transformationSteps to apply from  `Operational.ingestion_pipeline`
 ```yaml

   ingestion_pipeline: